Amina2105/BlockchainFinal/README.md

 ## Documentation of 3rd Assignment - Dapp UI/UX Prototype

+This documentation provides explanations of all pages.
+The sequence of pages is in the logical order of the expected actions of the user.
+The pages are divided into sections *(Splash Screens, Onboarding Screen, Login and Sign in, and Main Pages)* for better readability and easier understanding.

 ### Splash Screens

 The Splash screen (Figure 1) of the project, the launch screen that is first seen by the user, is purple in colour and has a tick in the box.
 The tick in the box symbolises a to-do list